 Therefore, it always has a bit of a taste for me, if managers assume responsibility for their employees and leave this seemingly free choice in terms of working hours and place of work.
 If you listen more closely to phrases like: "Of course, everyone has to know how often he can be missed, if leadership or team decisions are pending", which also puts employees under pressure to work around the clock.
 In fact, I believe management can do a great deal to help make the home office experiment successful.

 5 Virtual Guidance Tips: Keep teams together despite their physical separation

-The special challenge of the remote working consists finally, a team despite spatial separation virtually welded togetherto lead and to facilitate a trusting cooperation.
-A task with which more and more people become involved in the course of increasing global networking Company have to deal with.
+The special challenge of the remote working consists finally, a team despite spatial separation virtually welded together, to lead and to enable a trusting cooperation.
+A task that more and more companies have to deal with in the course of increasing global networking.

 - Increased organizational effort: A big problem in many companies is undeniably the increased organizational effort: How to reach colleague X if he prefers to work at night or in a different time zone?
 I experience again and again that employees want to grab the phone quickly.
 Here, rethinking and new technical tools are required: away from the dialogical, including the eMail involves towards the collective virtual work.

 - Working with online tools: Instead of talking about a project, colleagues can work together to develop documents together, such as via Etherpads or project management tools such as Slack.
 Everyone knows what the other has contributed.
 And it saves time, because you do not have to wait for someone else to work on you, or you do not know exactly which version of a document is the newest one.
 Chat forums, wikis and digital boards also help all team members to keep track of project status and results, anytime, anywhere.